6 Ways to Save Money for Grad School

 1. Splitting Up Your Paycheck

-If you are currently working and get regular paychecks, one of the simplest ways to start saving more is to automate as much of the process as possible.
-If your workplace has direct deposit, you could contact HR and see if you are able to add another bank account, and designate a certain amount from every paycheck to go into your savings account.
+If you are currently working and get regular paychecks, one of the simplest ways to start saving for grad school is to automate as much of the process as possible.
+If your workplace has direct deposit, you could contact HR and see if you are able to add another bank account and designate a certain amount from every paycheck to go into your savings account.

 If your company doesn’t offer the option to split your paycheck to multiple accounts, you can contact your bank directly or check online to see if they offer a recurring transfer.
 Banks are typically able to set up transfers for you automatically on your payday.